Best Web Design Bootcamps in 2023

 Web design is an increasingly popular career choice in tech.
 These professionals, sometimes known as web developers, build websites and online applications.
-Web development and design isn’t just an interesting field to work in—it’s a lucrative one too.
-According to Glassdoor, the national average base web developer salary is just shy of $70,000 per year, with senior designers earning upwards of $90,000 and more.
+If you want to work as a web designer, you can get the skills you need through a web design bootcamp.

 Web designers often come from a formal education background and have a history in college and university.
-However, a college degree isn’t a blanket requirement in the field—which means you’ll find plenty of self-taught web developers, along with designers from coding bootcamps.
+However, a college degree isn’t a blanket requirement in the field, so you’ll find plenty of self-taught web developers along with web designers from bootcamp programs.

 Why Choose a Web Design Bootcamp?

-For web designers, coding bootcamps offer a number of advantages over traditional education.
-Coding bootcamps usually last around 6 months, which (unlike college) can prepare you for a web design or web development career in less than a year.
-Plus, bootcamps focus only on relevant topics, ensuring that time spent in the program directly prepares you for a career in tech.
+For web designers, bootcamps offer a number of advantages over traditional education.
+Web design bootcamps usually last around six months, which (unlike college) can prepare you for a web design or web development career in less than a year.
+Plus, bootcamps for web designers focus only on relevant topics, ensuring that time spent in the program directly prepares you for a career in tech.

-Coding bootcamps are a proven way to land a web development job.
+Web design bootcamps are a proven way to land a web development job.
 Many bootcamps boast high job placement rates, impressive alumni salaries, and multi-year data to demonstrate success.
 Additionally, even the top web design bootcamps can be markedly less costly than college.

-Bootcamps offer structure and peer-support networks that simply aren’t available to people who decide to teach themselves how to code.
+Bootcamps offer structure and peer-support networks that simply aren’t available to people who decide to teach themselves.
 Peer groups help keep students accountable, and instructors are available to help solve complex coding problems.
 With the success rates of bootcamps, many have established themselves as top web design programs.

 The 8 Best Web Design Bootcamps

-CareerFoundry takes its students from beginner to professional throughout the program.
+CareerFoundry takes its students from beginner to professional over the course of the program.
 Graduates have gone on to start careers with companies such as Amazon, Netflix, PayPal, and Google.

 Flatiron School allows you to start a new career.
 The program is for everyone, even those with no experience.
 Students who have no programming knowledge can take advantage of Flatiron School’s prep courses.